ahmadassaf/blog-posts/web development/2016-10-01-auditing-npm-modules-in-microservices.md

 }
 ```

-I hope this helps you in cleaning out your repos as well.
+I hope this helps you in cleaning out your repositories as well.